-Operating revenue and expenses are to be disclosed —

-(a) by program in an operating statement; and

-(b) according to nature or type classification in the notes included in or accompanying the annual budget and the annual financial report.
+If the AAS require operating revenue or expenses to be disclosed by nature or type classification, disclosure in accordance with those standards must be by means of notes to, or a separate statement accompanying, the annual budget and the annual financial report.

+[Regulation 14 inserted in Gazette 20 Jun 2008 p.
+2722.]